Senior Lecturer and Director of Economic Computing Services, Department of Economics, The Chinese University of Hong

-In Chinese societies where superstition is of paramount importance, vehicle license plates with desirable numbers can fetch for very high prices in auctions.
-Unlike auctions of other valuable items, however, license plates do not get an estimated price before auction.
-In this paper, I propose that the task of predicting plate prices can be viewed as a natural language processing task, because the value of a plate depends on the meaning of each individual character on the plate as well as the semantics.
-I construct a deep recurrent neural network to predict the prices of vehicle license plates in Hong Kong based on the characters on a plate.
+In Chinese societies, superstition is of paramount importance, and vehicle license plates with desirable numbers can fetch very high prices in auctions.
+Unlike other valuable items, license plates are not allocated an estimated price before auction.
+I propose that the task of predicting plate prices can be viewed as a natural language processing (NLP) task, as the value depends on the meaning of each individual character on the plate and its semantics.
+I construct a deep recurrent neural network (RNN) to predict the prices of vehicle license plates in Hong Kong, based on the characters on a plate.
 I demonstrate the importance of having a deep network and of retraining.
 Evaluated on 13 years of historical auction prices, the deep RNN's predictions can explain over 80 percent of price variations, outperforming previous models by a significant margin.
 I also demonstrate how the model can be extended to become a search engine for plates and to provide estimates of the expected price distribution.

 “Challenges in Changing Social Norms: Evidence from Interventions Targeting Child Marriage in Ethiopia” with Eva Vivalt.
 Journal of African Economies, June 2022, Vol. 31, Issue 3, pp. 183-210.

 We study a set of interventions in Ethiopia geared towards eliminating child marriage.
 This is the first impact evaluation of a set of interventions specifically geared towards reducing child marriage, rather than obtaining a reduction of child marriage as a side effect.
 The interventions provide economic incentives and information about the potential harms of early marriage.
 Changing social norms is often thought of as very difficult, and it might be especially hard to change the typical age at first marriage given that marriage involves a matching problem.
 Regardless, we see clear evidence that both interventions reduce early marriage by about 8 percentage points.
 We also observe some positive spillover effects: the program appears to have increased the intra-household decision-making power of women.
 However, we find suggestive evidence that acceptance of violence against women may have increased and some evidence of increased polarization in beliefs about child marriage.